srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ninja clang-fuzzer
 ninja grayc-aggressive
 ```
-and for the rest of the tools (we compared against several fuzzers):
+and for the rest of the tools (we compared them against several fuzzers):
 ```
 ninja grayc-conservative
 ninja regexp